Menstrual cup: Cultural aspects

 Menstrual hygiene products that need to be inserted into the vagina can be unacceptable for cultural reasons.
-There are myths that they interfere with female reproductive organs and that they cause females to "lose their virginity".
+There are myths that they interfere with female reproductive organs and that they cause girls and women to "lose their virginity".

 There is no evidence that tampon use commonly causes trauma to the hymen.
 Hymens vary, and septate, cribriform or microperforate hymens, rarer physiological variations, may interfere with tampon use.
-Some ring-shaped menstrual cups are no bulkier than a tampon when folded as recommended.
+Some discs are no bulkier than a tampon when folded as recommended.

 Inserting objects (including penises) into the vagina may or may not affect the hymen.
 Some cultures wrongly think that the state of the hymen can give evidence of virginity, and wrongly believe that inserting anything into the vagina will "break" the hymen.
 This can discourage youths from using cups.

 Despite common cultural beliefs, the state of a hymen cannot be used to prove or disprove virginity.
 Penile penetration does not lead to predictable changes to female genital organs; after puberty, hymens are highly elastic and can stretch during penetration without trace of injury.
-Females with a confirmed history of sexual abuse involving genital penetration may have normal hymens.
-Young females who say they have had consensual sex mostly show no identifiable changes in the hymen.
+Girls and women with a confirmed history of sexual abuse involving genital penetration may have normal hymens.
+Adolescent girls who say they have had consensual sex mostly show no identifiable changes in the hymen.
 Hymens rarely completely cover the vagina, hymens naturally have irregularities in width, and hymens can heal spontaneously without scarring.
 Many women do not bleed on having vaginal sex for the first time, hymens may not bleed significantly when torn, and vaginal walls may bleed significantly when torn.

 There has been one news report of the stem of a bell-shaped cup passing outwards through a small side hole in a septate hymen (a hymen with more than one opening), causing pain on attempted removal.
 The woman had the problem diagnosed and the cup removed at a hospital.
 She had previously used the cup without problems for four years.
 Some examine their hymen with a mirror before using a menstrual cup.